-When you set up the Artifact, consider whether you might create separate Artifacts for the different Perspectives and use Generalization connectors between them so that one Artifact inherits the data you have defined in another Artifact.
+When you set up the Artifact, consider whether you might create separate Artifacts and use Generalization connectors between them so that one Artifact inherits the data you have defined in another Artifact.
 This way, you do not have to keep re-defining the whole configuration in every Artifact you create.